pisces-period/elastikube/README.md

 If you do not see it, proceed to _troubleshooting_ section.

-### Customizing URLs
+### Customizing Web Access URLs

-If you want to customize the Web Access URLs, it is easier if you download this repo.
-Make sure you have downloaded the repo, edit your `/etc/hosts` file with appropriate names of your choosing, then navigate to the folder where you downloaded the repo, open the `manifests/ingress-nginx.yaml` file and change the following lines to match the new names:
+If you want to customize the Web Access URLs, make sure you have downloaded the repo, edit your `/etc/hosts` file with appropriate names of your choosing, then navigate to the folder where you downloaded the repo, open the `manifests/ingress-nginx.yaml` file and change the following lines to match the new names:

 ```
 <omitted>